open/close all folders

 - Super Senses: Her Toys.

-- Why Did It Have to Be Dark?: Without her Toys.
+- Why Did It Have to Be Snakes?: She has a fear of dark places.

 - Yuri Fan: Her "Garden of Flowers" delusions have strong Yuri undertones (and overtones).